krishnna-nikhil/bert-dl/README.md

 Calculation: Macro and weighted averages for precision, recall, and F1-score are computed, providing a holistic view of model performance.
 Significance: These averages account for class imbalances.
 The Weighted Avg F1-Score of 85% indicates a good overall performance considering the dataset's class

+### Deep Learning Model Explanation:

+**Code Explanation:**

+Data Preprocessing:
+- Cleaning Text: The `cleantext` function removes Twitter mentions, hashtags, URLs, extra whitespaces, and apostrophes from the text data.
+- Text Tokenization and Detokenization: Gensim is used for tokenization, and the TreebankWordDetokenizer is used for detokenization.
+- Lemmatization: The WordNet lemmatizer from NLTK is used for lemmatizing words, specifically focusing on verbs.
+- Stopword Removal and Punctuation Handling: Stopwords are removed, and punctuation is handled.
+- Text Tokenization with Keras: The text data is tokenized using the Tokenizer class from Keras, and sequences are generated with padding.

+Embedding Layer and Model Architecture:
+- An embedding layer is created with an input dimension of max_words (5000) and an output dimension of 64.
+- The model architecture consists of an embedding layer, a bidirectional LSTM layer with dropout, and a dense output layer with softmax activation for three classes.

+Label Mapping and Model Compilation:
+- The sentiment labels are converted to lowercase and mapped to numerical values.
+- Invalid labels are handled by replacing them with a default value.
+- The model is compiled with the Adam optimizer and sparse categorical cross-entropy loss.

+Training Loop:
+- The model is trained for 70 epochs with a validation split of 20%.
+- Training history is recorded for loss and accuracy.

+Error Handling:
+- A try-except block is implemented to handle errors during training and print the error message.

+**Evaluation Approach:**

+- Accuracy Metric: The training loop prints training loss, training accuracy, validation loss, and validation accuracy.
+- Visual Inspection: Plots are displayed for training loss vs. validation loss and training accuracy vs. validation accuracy to visually inspect the convergence of the model during training.
+- Error Handling: The try-except block ensures that errors during training are captured and printed, enhancing code robustness.

+Observations:
+- Training accuracy reaches a high value (99%) over epochs, suggesting that the model fits the training data well.

+Improvement Suggestions:
+- Fine-tuning hyperparameters, adjusting the model architecture, or introducing regularization techniques may improve validation performance.